 In the second part, we developed and tested a dual-input 3D CNN model that takes sub-boxes of two different sizes ($\lsub\sim76$ and $228\hmpc$) as inputs, aiming to simultaneously capture small-scale resolution and large-scale context.
 Compared to single-input models, our dual-input architecture significantly improves reconstruction performance across multiple metrics—including lower loss, better-matched PDFs, higher transfer functions, and improved correlation coefficients, particularly on small scales ($k\gtrsim0.2\ihmpc$).
 Notably, the dual-input model achieves these improvements while using the same total amount of information from the parent simulation volume, making more efficient use of available data.
 These results demonstrate that combining information across scales within a single network is a powerful approach for reconstructing the initial density field and opens a promising direction for future work in cosmological inference using deep learning.

 Together, these results emphasize that both the choice of input scale and the use of multi-scale architectures are crucial for accurate cosmological field reconstruction.
 Our findings suggest that future deep-learning approaches can benefit from incorporating multi-scale information to optimally recover the initial conditions of the Universe from its evolved structure.
 Building on this work, future directions include extending our method to redshift space, where distortions complicate the observed density field, and evaluating its performance in reconstructing halo and galaxy distributions to enable direct applications to observational data.
+While \citet{Parker2025} focus on observationally motivated reconstruction of halos and galaxies using a hybrid method that combines standard BAO reconstruction with subgrid-based deep learning, our work complements theirs by systematically investigating how architectural design and input resolution impact CNN-based reconstruction from the matter density field.
+Together, these approaches represent complementary pathways toward achieving accurate and scalable initial condition recovery for next-generation cosmological surveys.

 Additionally, integrating physical constraints into the training process and exploring hybrid models that combine deep learning with traditional reconstruction techniques may further enhance interpretability and robustness.